The HTC Vive Flow is a compelling relaxation headset — but it comes with a catch | CNN Underscored

 There’s just one big catch to all of this — you’ll need to pair the Vive Flow to an Android phone in order to use it.
 This isn’t the first VR headset to have such a requirement, and the fact that your phone is doing some of the heavy lifting is likely part of why the Flow is able to be so compact.
 You can even access your device’s home screen right from the headset to check emails, browse the web or launch entertainment apps without taking the Flow off.

 But such a requirement limits the amount of people that can use the Flow, and as an iPhone user, I’m a little bummed that I won’t be able to use HTC’s new headset with my current device.
-This also makes the $499 Flow feel like an especially steep investment compared to the $299 Oculus Quest 2, which is completely standalone, offers room-scale VR experiences and even includes controllers for playing games.
+You’ll also have to supply your own portable battery to power the Flow, or buy one from HTC.
+This all makes the $499 Flow feel like an especially steep investment compared to the $299 Oculus Quest 2, which is completely standalone, offers room-scale VR experiences and even includes controllers for playing games.

 Let’s recap